DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

     * Configurable clocks.
     * Logic lookup tables and logic gates.

-A full list of supported blocks, together with their attribute specifications is available from the `PandABlocks-FPGA`_ documentation.
+A Block is defined my its underlying Block specification, which is interrogated by `malcolm`_ and reflected into the user interface.
+For example, the list of supported blocks available for a PandA device is described in `PandABlocks-FPGA`_ documentation.

 .. _Block_information_panel_: